KuanlinBilly/Implied-Volatility-Predictor/README.md

 <img src="https://github.com/KuanlinBilly/Implied-Volatility-Predictor/blob/main/img-folder/webapp.jpg">
 </div>

+## Overview
-This Implied Volatility Predictor Web App is designed to help users predict implied volatility, which is a crucial element in quant trading strategies.
+This Implied Volatility Predictor Web App is designed to help users predict implied volatility, which is a crucial element in options pricing and quant trading strategies.
-It provides a user-friendly interface to train and customize a neural network for implied volatility prediction.
+This app provides a user-friendly interface to train and customize a neural network for implied volatility prediction.
 The app employs MongoDB to store user comments, enhancing the project's overall functionality and allowing for seamless collaboration and feedback.

-## Overview
-Implied volatility is a key factor in options pricing, and predicting it accurately can lead to profitable trading opportunities.
-This app allows users to harness the power of neural networks to predict implied volatility, enabling them to make better-informed trading decisions in the options market.

 ## Features
 * Login page for secure access